Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 ✦ Silent Revealing - A moment of alethic unveiling in which truth does not arrive through declaration, logic, or argument—but through presence, gesture, and stillness.
 It is not announced; it is recognized.
 The silent revealing is how Being steps forward—unforced, unspoken, yet undeniably there.

-✦ Sky-Veil - The threshold of Being in this mythopoetic cosmology, representing the veil between time and eternity, symbol and reality, longing and fulfillment.
-It is across the Sky-Veil that hypostatic heralds of Being—embodied symbolically by the goddesses—shimmer, and through which the soul journeys in mythic contemplation toward divine encounter.
-The saints dwell beyond the veil; the goddesses, as “hypostatic emergences” foreshadowing divine virtues, herald from its edge.
-St. Joan of Arc guides the pilgrim across the Sky-Veil of transformation in Christ to Magdalene’s contemplative grotto on the far side in the Immaculate Heart of Mary.
+✦ Sky-Veil - The threshold of Being in this mythopoetic cosmology, representing the veil between the mundane, flat world of day-to-day existence and the enchanting retrieval of Being—between symbol and meaning, longing and fulfillment.
+The Sky-Veil refers to this as moving from “forgetfulness” (flat world) to “remembrance” (enchantment gleaming around the divine we have always known but forgotten).
+It is across the Sky-Veil that hypostatic heralds of Being—embodied symbolically by the goddesses—shimmer, and through which the soul journeys in mythic wonder toward divine encounter.
+Saints dwell beyond the veil in the Highlands of Majesty and the contemplative Grove Beyond; the goddesses, as “hypostatic emergences” foreshadowing divine virtues, herald through the liminal “space” in the world we encounter.

 ✦ Thinking of Being - A mode of attentive, poetic reflection that stands outside metaphysical systems and listens instead for the silent, unconcealed presence of what is.
 It is not an explanation, but a letting-be—a dwelling near the mystery of Being as it reveals itself.
 In the Sky-Veil cosmology, this thinking unfolds along the liminal paths where the seen and unseen brush against one another.
 It is the contemplative posture through which truth (aletheia) emerges—not as a proposition, but as a presence.

 ✦ Twilight Folds of the Sky-Veil - A liminal space between the Dark Forest of forgetfulness in ordinary life and the shimmering realm of silent hypostatic presence where we sense the shimmering concealment of the Being-ness of beings.
 To be summoned in the Twilight Folds of the Veil is to be captured by the light of the alethic emergence of Being—captivated by the gift received, not a metaphysical concept constructed.
-It is akin to appearing at the threshold of the Dark Forest that opens onto a clearing where the saints are beckoning us as represented in the tetralogy, Aphrodite’s Dance.
+It is akin to appearing at the threshold of the Dark Forest that opens onto a clearing where the saints are beckoning us.
 The poetic expression for this summoning through alethic emergence in the middle-space is the embodiment of hypostatic heralds as Aphrodite, Athena, and Hera.
 They are the summoning heralding the summoners—the saints.
 Otherwise, we fall back onto the scaffolding of metaphysical concepts, and the Sky-Veil, with its golden thread to the Highlands of Majesty, dissipates like mist in the heat of the rising sun.

 ✦ White Banner - A radiant, unspeaking standard carried by Caelia at her first appearance within the Sky-Veil.
 It bears no crest, no motto, no nation, no ideology—only light in the shape of silence.
 The White Banner is not a symbol of belonging, but of remembrance.
 It is not a call to follow, but a summons to return.